mxnt10/launcher-nvidia/README.md

-# launcher-nvidia
+# Launcher Nvidia

 Program created with the objective of assisting in the execution of Games and programs in Notebooks with Nvidia + Intel in Distributions such as Slackware.
 <br><br>